-5.3.2.4 Unmanned aerials vehicle
+5.3.2.4 Light-weighted altimeter embedded under a drone

 Description: For one-shot or periodic field campaigns, vorteX.io proposes an innovative and interesting solution: a lightweight altimeter embedded on flying drones.
 Thanks to the flexibility and ease of deployment of the drone, the system can acquire data over long distances, whatever the terrain conditions and the accessibility of the water body.
 Orthophotos of the overflown zone can be generated thanks to the on-board camera, which can be very useful for assessing water roughness, water extent, surrounding terrain, etc. This information proves to be very valuable to derive higher level products.